Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Sysadmin/Process.md

 ## Foreground and Background Jobs
 The tasks running on your system can be in one of two states, either running in the 'foreground' or in the 'background'.
-These two states provide flexibility for multi-tasking and efficient system utilization.

 - **Foreground Process**: A process is said to be running in the foreground if it is actively executing and interacting with the terminal's input and output.
-These are generally the tasks that you've initiated and are currently interacting with in your terminal.

 - **Background Process**: On the contrary, a background process operates without directly interacting with the terminal's input and output.
-This ability allows you to run multiple processes simultaneously, without having to wait for each one to complete before starting another.

 ```
 +------------------------+